ace1mbj-droid/ace1-sporty-static/docs/admin-setup.md

 Current default
 ---------------
-- The seeding script (`sql/seed_admin.sql`) now ships with a secure PBKDF2 hash that corresponds to the temporary password **TempAdmin#4821**.
+- The seeding script (`sql/seed_admin.sql`) now ships with a secure PBKDF2 hash that corresponds to the password **AdminSecure2025**.
 This is meant to get into the dashboard quickly—change it immediately.

 Generate a new hash (no backend access needed)
 ----------------------------------------------